alanbbond/virtualnasfic2020/nasfic-history.md

 ![](/assets/images/2014-selfie.jpg) ![](/assets/images/2014-award.jpg)

-_Merrie Haskell receiving the Reading Robot Award for middle grade SFF (Al Bogdan)
+_Toastmaster Jim Hines and the official convention selfie (Jim Hines)
-Toastmaster Jim Hines and the official convention selfie (Jim Hines)_
+Merrie Haskell receiving the Reading Robot Award for middle grade SFF (Al Bogdan)_

 I’ve already written about John Scalzi’s ’80s dance but it bears repeating: bodacious, dude.
 Totally radical.
 Some folks dressed up, some didn’t, but I still smile at the memory of one of my favorite authors rocking out in a tiara, and executing a pratfall-roll off of a chair he’d been dancing on.
 I even broke out the neon headbands and entered a dance floor for the first time in… well, let’s not go there.
 A long time.
 _\~ Marta Savage_